Hague Agreement Concerning the International Deposit of Industrial Designs: Instruments

 The Hague Agreement consists of several separate treaties, the most important of which are: the Hague Agreement of 1925, the London Act of 2 June 1934, the Hague Act of 28 November 1960 (amended by the Stockholm Act), and the Geneva Act of 2 July 1999.

 The original version of the Agreement (the 1925 Hague version) is no longer applied, since all states parties signed up to subsequent instruments.
 The 1934 London Act formally applied between a London Act member that did not sign up to the Hague and/or Geneva Act in relation with other London act states until October 2016.
-Since 1 January 2010, however, the application of this act had already been frozen.
+Since 1 January 2010, however, the application of this act has already been frozen.
 The application of the 1960 Hague Act has also then been frozen on 31 December 2024.

 Countries can become a party to the 1999 (Geneva) Act.
 The applicants from that country can only use the Hague system to obtain protection for their designs in other countries which are signed up to the same Act.
 For instance, because the European Union has only signed up to the 1999 (Geneva) Act, applicants which qualify to use the Hague system because their domicile is in the European Union can only get protection in countries which have also signed up to the 1999 Act.